iterative/mlem.ai/content/docs/command-reference/deploy/status.md

 # deploy status

-Print status of deployed service.
+Show the status of a deployment.

 ## Synopsis